d3fkon/rabit/README.md

 1. Enter command mode by pressing `:`
 2. Add your habit `add {HABIT_NAME}`

+Habit Types:

+1. BIT - Your normal boolean type
+2. COUNT - Type where you can count the number of times you performed the habit
+3. ALPHA - Type where you can enter a single CHAR to track the habit your performed

 #### Edit a habit

 1. Enter command mode by pressing `:`